 - Bridgelux, Inc. v.
 Cree, Inc. (E.D.
 Texas) and Cree, Inc. and Trustees of Boston University v.
 Bridgelux, Inc. (N.D.
 Cal. and E.D.
 North Carolina).
-Represented Bridgelux, Inc., a leading venture backed Silicon Valley high power LED company, in a series of patent infringement cases against competitor Cree, Inc. These cases collectively involving five LED patents relating to epitaxial layer structures and epi growth techniques, electrode structures, improved light extraction techniques and GaN buffer layers and were litigated heavily against a "big 5" LED company in multiple jurisdictions.
-Obtained confidential settlement as a result of successful strategy involving declaratory judgment actions presenting serious challenge to validity and enforceability of competitor's LED patents.
+Represented Bridgelux, Inc., a leading venture-backed Silicon Valley high-power LED company, in a series of patent infringement cases against competitor Cree, Inc. These cases collectively involving five LED patents relating to epitaxial layer structures and epi growth techniques, electrode structures, improved light extraction techniques and GaN buffer layers, and were litigated heavily against a "big 5" LED company in multiple jurisdictions.
+Obtained a confidential settlement as a result of a successful strategy involving declaratory judgment actions presenting serious challenge to the validity and enforceability of competitor's LED patents.

 - Greenville Communications LLC v.
 Verizon Wireless, T-Mobile et al. (Dist.
 N.J.. and E.D.
-Mississippi) .
+Mississippi).
 Represented T-Mobile in a patent infringement litigation involving ring back tone technology implemented in CDMA and GSM wireless communications systems.
-Achieved §1404 transfer of litigation from Mississippi to more favorable forum in New Jersey, followed by stay of district court litigation pending resolution of re-examination of patents-in-suit.
+Achieved §1404 transfer of litigation from Mississippi to a more favorable forum in New Jersey, followed by a stay of district court litigation pending resolution of re-examination of patents-in-suit.

 - Chrimar Systems, Inc. v.
 Foundry Networks LLC, Microsemi Corp.
 (PowerDsine Ltd.), D-Link Systems, Inc. (E.D.
 Michigan).
-Represented Foundry Networks (Brocade Communications Corp.), leading provider of data networking equipment, in patent infringement lawsuit focusing on IEEE 802.3af Power-Over-Ethernet (PoE) compliant switches, routers and midspan data communication ports and products, and involving defenses relating to reasonable and nondiscriminatory ("RAND") licensing requirements arising from patentee's participation in industry standards setting organization.
-Case litigated through successful Markman claim construction hearing and resolved favorably on summary judgment of invalidity and noninfringement
+Represented Foundry Networks (Brocade Communications Corp.), a leading provider of data networking equipment, in a patent infringement lawsuit focusing on IEEE 802.3af Power-Over-Ethernet (PoE) compliant switches, routers and midspan data communication ports and products, and involving defenses relating to reasonable and nondiscriminatory (RAND) licensing requirements arising from the patentee's participation in an industry standards-setting organization.
+The case was litigated through a successful Markman claim construction hearing and resolved favorably on summary judgment of invalidity and noninfringement

 - Ariad Pharmaceuticals, Inc. v.
 Eli Lilly & Company, 598 F.3d 1336 (Fed.
 Cir.
 2010).
 Represented amicus RealNetworks, Inc., in appeal in the US Court of Appeals for the Federal Circuit in a significant en banc case changing the scope and meaning of the written description requirement under Section 112 of the patent statute.

 - RealNetworks, Inc. v.
 Burst.com, Inc. (N.D.Cal.).
-Represented RealNetworks, a pioneer in online streaming and compression of audio and video data and provider of services for digital entertainment companies, defending company in multiple video compression patent infringement case in the Northern District of California.
-Resolved case on highly successful confidential terms.
+Represented RealNetworks, a pioneer in online streaming and compression of audio and video data and provider of services for digital entertainment companies, defending the company in multiple video compression patent infringement cases in the Northern District of California.
+Resolved the case on highly successful confidential terms.

 - Ivivi Technologies, Inc. v.
 Regenesis Biomedical, Inc. (D.N.J.).
-Defended medical device company in competitor patent infringement suit filed by maker of patented medical device designed for noninvasive treatment of soft tissue wounds and therapeutic treatment.
-Settled case on highly favorable confidential terms.
+Defended a medical device company in a competitor patent infringement suit filed by the maker of a patented medical device designed for noninvasive treatment of soft tissue wounds and therapeutic treatment.
+Settled the case on highly favorable confidential terms.

 - Litepanels LLC v.
 Gekko Technology Ltd.; Litepanels LLC v.
 Sony Electronics, Inc.; and Litepanels LLC v.
 Switt Electronics Inc. (E.D.
 Texas and N.D.
 Cal.).
-Represented leading developer and seller of LED illumination technologies and products used in the film, commercial and photographic industries in multiple patent infringement litigations in the Eastern District of Texas, enforcing client's patents against competitors' LED lighting systems.
-Settled cases on highly favorable confidential terms following victory in Markman claim construction hearing.
+Represented a leading developer and seller of LED illumination technologies and products used in the film, commercial and photographic industries in multiple patent infringement litigations in the Eastern District of Texas, enforcing the client's patents against a competitors' LED lighting systems.
+Settled the cases on highly favorable confidential terms following victory in a Markman claim construction hearing.